The Met Film School is London's leading provider of practical filmmaking courses, based in Ealing Studios.

 By the end of our Practical Filmmaking Diploma course you will have been involved in the production of making a number of films individually, and have taken part in numerous practical filmmaking exercises, some of which you could potentially use as showreel pieces.
 You will be proficient in directing, producing, screenwriting, editing, directing actors for the camera, cinematography and sound design and recording.

 In addition to the practical elements of the course, you will also analyse film from a technical, aesthetic and historical perspective.
 Furthermore, you will understand the creative process of development and pitching for a production by taking part in a module focused on developing your professional practice.
 This complete and comprehensive view of film will enable you to enter the industry confident in your practical knowledge and theoretical understanding of how it operates.

-For more information on the programme Request A Prospectus and our enrolments team will get in touch to talk you through the course and your study options.
+For more information on the programme Request A Prospectus and our Admissions team will get in touch to talk you through the course and your study options.